alrawi/alrawi.github.io/index.md

 ---

 ### About
-I am a system and network security researcher.
-My research investigates vulnerabilities and threats at internet-scale for networked systems (IoT, Mobile, Cloud).
-My research applies empirical methods that bridge between end-host binary analysis and network vulnerability analysis to discover fundamental security flaws in deployed internet technologies.
+My research aims to safeguard deployed internet and information systems.
+My work seeks to understand fundamental security problems in emerging computing platforms through principled and rigorous engineering, focusing on solving important societal problems and advancing the underlying science of computer security.
+My research methods can be classified as evidence-based applied research informed by empirical data measurements of systems and networks.
+Specifically, I develop fundamental techniques for modeling, measuring, and applying machine learning to end-host program binary and network vulnerability analyses to gain a holistic security perspective of deployed internet and information systems.

 ### Education
 - __Georgia Institute of Technology__, PhD in ECE (2022)